at-mlops/mlflow-training/README.md

 # [Optional] for jupyter lab please install the kernel
 poetry shell
 python -m ipykernel install --user --name=mlflow-training

+# [Optional] you can access jupyter lab with the command
+jupyter lab
 ```

 Now you should be able to select the right kernel for your IDE and jupyter notebooks: `mlflow-training` or `.venv`